-A production rig arrives and drills to a depth of 7,000 to 8,000 feet.
-The horizontal portion of the wellbore can extend more than two miles.
+A production rig arrives and drills vertically to a depth of 7,000 to 8,000 feet.
+From this depth, the horizontal portion of the wellbore can extend more than two miles.
 Additional layers of protective steel casing and cement are installed.

 Hydraulic Fracturing: A safe, highly engineered technology developed in the 1940s.
 Fluid is pumped over a mile below the earth's surface under pressure to create hairline fractures in the rocks.
 Flowback: After fracturing, the wells are opened, and oil and gas flow into the mobile production facility.